 Devils Postpile National Monument General Management Plan

-This newsletter presents various preliminary alternatives being considered for the upcoming general management plan (GMP).
-The GMP will help guide the monument as it enters its second century and will provide the framework for managing natural, cultural, and recreational resources for the next 20 years.
+It is with great pleasure that we submit to you the Draft General Management Plan and Environmental Assessment for Devils Postpile National Monument.
+When completed, this plan will guide our management of the monument as it enters its second century and provide the framework for managing natural, cultural, and recreational resources for the next 20 years.

 It is also important to note that while the GMP will result in a commitment to a specific vision for Devils Postpile National Monument, the NPS and USFS recognize the public and resource benefits of the monument are intertwined with the surrounding Reds Meadow Valley and Upper Middle Fork of the San Joaquin.
-Both agencies are working together on this plan and using this opportunity to develop additional recommendations for the valley and watershed, so our shared efforts can provide high quality visitor experiences and resource protection as we look forward to the next 100 years.
+Both agencies are working together on this plan and using this opportunity to develop some additional recommendations for the valley and watershed, so our shared efforts can provide high quality visitor experiences and resource protection as we look forward to the next 100 years.

 Devils Postpile National Monument